RedGuides/MQ2AutoSize/README.md

    NOTE: These effects are client side only.

-Toggles (you may also append on or off to set):
+Toggles (you may also append on or off to set the value):
    /autosize autosave   - Automatically save settings to INI file when an option is toggled or size is set /autosize            - Toggles AutoSize on/off with a range of 1000 /autosize dist       - Toggles distance-based AutoSize on/off